nakamorg/nakamorg.github.io/blogs/20240816-github-actions.md

     GIT_PASS: ${{ secrets.GITHUB_TOKEN }}
 ```

 That was it.
 The blog is "on" now.
 All I have to do is write and push to master and github will take care of build, deploy and hosting.
 Good times.
+You can find the complete and up-to-date code in github workflows of [this repo](https://github.com/nakamorg/nakamorg.github.io).
 One more thing though, I'm not sure if the caching for node modules is working.
 Initial runs of `npm ci` took about 10 secs and the latest one with a cache hit took 6 secs - so maybe it's working?
 Maybe I can try doing `ls node_modules` in the github action and see or maybe there are other better options?
 But let's do that some other time.
 It's almost 19:18 and I need to get off working and start my work out.